08Aristodemus24/hate-speech-classifier/readme.md

 ## To do:
 need to review how to extract only necessary comment itself that includes offensive language in need to run preprocess scripts of each repository on each of their respective datasets
-- hate-speech-and-offensive-language (in progress)
+- hate-speech-and-offensive-language (done)
+- hate class currently 0 can be lumped in with derogatory class of slur dataset, so encode to 2
+- offensive class currently 1 can be lumped in with appropriative class of slur dataset, so encode to 0
+- neither class currently 2 can be lumped in with non derogatory of slur dataset, so encode to 4

-- A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech
+- A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech (next)

 - ethos_data

+- slur-corpus (done)
-- slur-corpus (next in queue)
+- need to encode labels in order
+- probably non derogatory and noise can be just combined so encode noise to 4